FactoryTalk-Optix/Optix_Docker_FTOptixUpdateServer/README.md

 ### Downloading the Ubuntu Runtime Tools

 1. Go to the Factory Talk Hub page [link](https://home.cloud.rockwellautomation.com)
-2. Select the FT Optix tile
+2. Select the FactoryTalk® Optix™ tile

 ![FT Optix tile](./images/fthub.png "FT Optix tile")

-3. Click to download the FT Optix Runtime Tools compatible with the FT Optix Studio you are going to use
+3. Click to download the FactoryTalk® Optix™ Runtime Tools compatible with the FactoryTalk® Optix™ Studio you are going to use

 ![Runtime Tools download from FT Hub](./images/runtimetools-fthub.png "Runtime Tools download from FT Hub")